 Our Lady's Catholic Primary School values the knowledge, views and first-hand experience that parents and carers have that can contribute immensely to the development of their child's education.
 Parents and carers are essential partners in the educational process and are encouraged to keep in regular contact with the school about their child's progress and are encouraged to contact the SENDCo with any concerns about their child's special educational provision.
-Parents are invited to contribute to and review their child's SEN Support Plan three times a year.
-This is in addition to the two parents" consultation evenings; Autumn Term and Spring Term.
+Termly meetings are encouraged, in addition to the two Parent consultation evenings; Autumn Term and Spring Term.